fabio1079/kiskadee/doc/plugins.rst

 Common interface to kiskadee plugins
 ====================================

-The Plugin class, define a common behavior to all plugins in kiskadee.
-This is useful to easly integrates to kiskadee new targets to be monitored.
-A target is some source code that the plugin will check for new packages, and make the download of the source code when necessary.
-When creating a new plugin, you must heritage from `kiskadee.plugins.Plugin`, in order to follow the required interface.
+The Plugin class defines a common behavior to all plugins in kiskadee.
+This is useful to easly define targets to be monitored by kiskadee.
+A target is a software repository monitored for new packages.  source code is downloaded for analysis when necessary.
+When creating a new plugin, you must inherit from `kiskadee.plugins.Plugin` and implement the required abstract methods.
 Each of the behaviors defined in `kiskadee.plugins.Plugin` can be implemented according to the target that will be monitored by the new plugin.

 The class defines the following behaviors: